JacquesBrangeon/JacquesBrangeon.github.io/untitledcardgame.md

 It must be noted that all card art in this game has made use of SMITE assets that are the property of HiRez Studios.
 I have made multiple attempts to reach out to the legal team to clarify that I have the right to use these in a game that is not intended for the production of revenue, but I am yet to get a response.

-If you would like to try out this game, I have written a guide for setting it up [HERE] and the repository is [HERE].
+If you would like to try out this game, I will soon be writing a guide for setting it up and the repository is [here](https://github.com/JacquesBrangeon/JacquesBrangeon.github.io/tree/master/untitled_card_game).
+There are still a few bugs right now, such as the mana system, and the game still looks like garbage, but these are thing I hope to fix in the near future.